HamStudy/hamstudy-hambook/content/Part 1. Science/Chapter 3. Radio Wave/section 3-2 EM Spectrum.md

 Imagine you're standing on a beach, watching waves roll in.
 Some waves are gentle ripples, while others are massive swells.
 The electromagnetic spectrum is like an infinite ocean of waves, but instead of water, these waves are made of electric and magnetic fields traveling through space.

+#### What is the Electromagnetic Spectrum?

 The electromagnetic spectrum encompasses all types of electromagnetic radiation, from the longest radio waves to the shortest gamma rays.
 Each type of radiation is characterized by its wavelength and frequency, which we discussed in the previous section.
-Let's take a journey through this spectrum, starting with the longest waves and moving to the shortest:
+Let’s take a journey through this spectrum, starting with the longest waves and moving to the shortest:

+#### Types of Electromagnetic Radiation

 1. **Radio Waves** (longest wavelengths, lowest frequencies)
    - Used for communication: AM/FM radio, television, cell phones, and of course, amateur radio!